What’s in This Article

 This simple shift can reduce discomfort and give you more freedom during pregnancy.

-Chewing each bite thoroughly can make a real difference when it comes to pregnancy burping.
-When you chew slowly and thoroughly, you break food down more completely and swallow less air, which can lower burping during meals.
+Chewing each bite thoroughly can make a real difference with pregnancy burping.
+When you chew slowly, you break food down more fully and swallow less air.

-Your saliva also starts digestion early, helping reduce gas production before food reaches your stomach.
-Slowing your pace gives your body time to recognize fullness, so you’re less likely to overeat and create extra stomach pressure.
+Your saliva starts digestion early, which may help reduce gas production before food reaches your stomach.
+Slower eating also gives your body time to recognize fullness.

-Stay attentive to each bite, because mindful eating can also help you notice foods that seem to trigger gas or belching.
+Stay attentive to each bite because mindful eating can help you notice foods that trigger gas or belching.
 Try putting down your utensils between bites and breathing calmly.

 This simple habit supports digestion, eases discomfort, and gives you more control over your eating routine during pregnancy.

-To help your digestive tract work efficiently, stay upright for at least one hour after eating.
-This supports digestion, limits swallowed air, and can reduce stomach acid moving upward.
+To help your digestive tract work comfortably, stay upright for at least one hour after eating.
+This supports digestion and may reduce stomach acid moving upward.

 - Sit tall during meals